yu-daniel/Light-Up/README.md

 - The program is implemented in Python with GUI (Pygame) & hosted by Repl.it for easy grading.

-# Try playing on Repl.it!
+# Try Playing on Repl.it!

 - https://repl.it/@DanielYu5/lightup